 If there is a relationship between the disability and the behavior, then the student cannot be punished and several things must happen.
 The student must be allowed to return to the educational placement that he or she attended prior to the disciplinary removal unless special circumstances (described below) exist or unless the parent and the district agree otherwise.
 In addition, the student must receive a functional behavior assessment and behavior intervention plan or have his or her existing plan reviewed and modified, as necessary, to address the behavior.
-See 20 U.S.C. §1415(k)(1)(F) in Appendix A and WAC 392-172A-05145(6) in Appendix C.
+See 20 U.S.C. §1415(k)(1)(F) and WAC 392-172A-05146 and 392-172A-05146.

 If it is determined that there is no relationship between the disability and the behavior, then the normal disciplinary procedures can be applied and the student can be suspended or expelled.
 However, the school 1) must provide educational services to the student, although services may be provided in an interim alternative educational setting and 2) perform, as appropriate, a functional behavior assessment and develop a behavior intervention plan.
-See 20 U.S.C. § 1415(k)(1)(D) in Appendix A and WAC 392-172A-05145(3) and (4) in Appendix C.
+See 20 U.S.C. § 1415(k)(1)(D) in Appendix A and WAC 392-172A-05148 in Appendix C.